Patrick Fiori: Further successes (2000–present)

-In 2002, Patrick Fiori released his fifth album, the self-titled Patrick Fiori with the first single from the album being "Marseille" dedicated to his home town and written by Jacques Veneruso.
-Fiori had a collaboration with Jean-Jacques Goldman who wrote four songs for him for the album including "Je sais où aller".
+In 2002, Fiori released his fifth album, the self-titled Patrick Fiori with the first single from the album being "Marseille" dedicated to his hometown and written by Jacques Veneruso.
+Fiori had a collaboration with Jean-Jacques Goldman, who wrote four songs for him for the album, including "Je sais où aller".

-In 2003, he toured France, Belgium with many dates and venues accompanied by his band including guitarist Jacques Veneruso, keyboard player Pierre-Jean Scavino, guitarist André Hampartzoumian and percussionist Patrick Hampartzoumian, drummer Laurent Coppola, bass guitarist Patrick Dupont and bagpipes player and flutist Bruno Le Rouzic with backing vocals by Agnès Hampartzoumian and Véronique Mavros.
+In 2003, he toured France and Belgium with many dates and venues accompanied by his band, including guitarist Jacques Veneruso, keyboard player Pierre-Jean Scavino, guitarist André Hampartzoumian, percussionist Patrick Hampartzoumian, drummer Laurent Coppola, bass guitarist Patrick Dupont and bagpipes player and flautist Bruno Le Rouzic, with backing vocals by Agnès Hampartzoumian and Véronique Mavros.

 2005 marked his new album Si on chantait plus fort with singles "Toutes les peines", "4 Mots sur un piano" and "Il paraît".
 His single "4 Mots sur un piano" was written by Jean-Jacques Goldman.
-Goldman and Christine Ricol accompany him in the song which reached number in the French charts staying there for two weeks and selling 150,000 copies.
-He also launched a new long tour from 2005 to 2007 to promote the album including two show at the l'Olympia de Paris on 13 and 14 January 2007, where he introduced the young singer songwriter Tommy.
+Goldman and Christine Ricol accompany him in the song, which reached number in the French charts, staying there for two weeks and selling 150,000 copies.
+He also launched a new long tour from 2005 to 2007 to promote the album, including two shows at the l'Olympia de Paris on 13 and 14 January 2007, where he introduced the young singer songwriter Tommy.

-In 2008 he released the album Les choses de la vie.
+In 2008, he released the album Les choses de la vie.
 The album includes remakes from various famous films including The Godfather (in French Le Parrain), The Umbrellas of Cherbourg (in French Les parapluies de Cherbourg), Borsalino, Manon des Sources, Forbidden Games (in French Jeux interdits), Mayrig and many others.
 The album went platinum.
 Singles from the album include "Liberta" from Borsalino with new Italian lyrics from Bernard Di Domebico.
-This was followed up in 2009 by "Les Montagnes d'Arménie" a tribute to the Armenian genocide and taken from the soundtrack of the French Armenian-themed film Mayrig.
+This was followed up in 2009 by "Les Montagnes d'Arménie", a tribute to the Armenian genocide and taken from the soundtrack of the French Armenian-themed film Mayrig.
 Also in 2009, he recorded with the Budapest Philharmonic a duo with Tina Arena.
 The track "Si j'avais le temps" appears in Un autre univers an entirely French language album by Australian singer Arena.
-Fiori also engaged in a tour taking him even to Moscow.
+Fiori also engaged in a tour, taking him even to Moscow.